-The OSHC staff and Management Committee of the Mandama Primary School would like to welcome you and your child/children to the Service.
+The OSHC educators and Management Committee of the Mandama Primary School would like to welcome your family to the Service.

-Our objective is to provide affordable and high quality child care that enables parents to work and or study/train in a full-time or part-time capacity.
+Our objective is to provide affordable and high quality child care that enables families to work and or study/train in a full-time or part-time capacity.
 The service aims to provide quality recreational programs that are safe, fun and stimulating, offering a wide variety of activities in a warm, caring, secure environment.
-The programs will cater for the diverse interest, needs and ages of the children attending the service.
+The program caters for the diverse interest, needs and ages of the children attending the service.
 Therefore, we hope your child/children's time with us is filled with many new and enjoyable experiences.